sahilmalhotra0510/io/template/feed/README.md

 Check out how faster the EPD product list displays when <a href="../../../community/resources/diffbot/#feed=epd">loaded from a static json file</a>.

 <!--
 <a href="../../products/#show=openepd">View Feed on Map</a> (allow 8 seconds) - also now 401 (Unauthorized)
 -->

 <!--
 By using a static json file, we'll load 30,000+ records (775K) in a quarter of a second, similar to the <a href="https://publictreemap.org">Santa Monica tree inventory</a>.
 -->

+<a href="https://openepd.buildingtransparency.org/#/epds/get_epds_id">Login to the OpenEPD Swagger </a> to get your bearer token for the  API

-Get your bearer token from logging into the <a href="https://openepd.buildingtransparency.org/#/epds/get_epds_id">OpenEPD Swagger API</a>, then you can paste in in the following to run from a console:
+Paste the bearer token and run from a console:

 	curl -X 'GET' \
 	'https://openepd.buildingtransparency.org/api/epds?page_number=1&page_size=100' \